 Military Capability and Economic Power

-To cut a long story short, the current most radical and fastest shift in the global balance of power is first and foremost, and deep within, the result of a dramatic change in the balance of military power in the world, which has been underway for more than sixty years but has come to the light only in the last decade.
+To cut a long story short, the current most radical and fastest ever shift in the global balance of power is first and foremost, and deep within, the result of a dramatic change in the balance of military power in the world, which has been underway for more than sixty years but has come to the light only in the last decades.
 It has become increasingly difficult and prohibitively costly to use armed forces.
 Their large-scale use threatens to wipe out mankind.

-This is also the main reason why economic instruments are employed more often for foreign-policy purposes in order to make up for the impossibility to use the .
+This is also the main reason why economic instruments are employed more often for foreign-policy purposes in order to make up for the impossibility to use the naked military force.

 The globalization crisis and the rise of protectionism were also caused largely by the redistribution of military power.
 Globalization was based on the rules dictated by the United States in the non-socialist world at first and then globally after the collapse of the Soviet Union.
-As the United States and the old West lose the ability to dictate their terms, it out that globalization no longer benefits them but brings more gains to other, so-called new nations such as China.
+As the United States and the old West lose the ability to dictate their terms, it turned out that globalization no longer benefits them but brings more gains to other, so-called new nations such as China and India.

 Therefore, the United States, acting quite openly through trade wars, and other Western countries, acting more covertly and hesitantly through hundreds of sanctions, have begun to undermine the old globalization strategy and raise the banner of protectionism by making the most of their previous dominance.
 Information warfare is underway against Russia, China and some other so called new countries.
-India is criticized more and more often too.
-The West is doing this by taking advantage of the preeminence in global mass media which it seized during the era of military-political and ideological domination.
+India is criticized more and more often, too.
+The West is doing this by taking advantage of the still preeminence in global mass media which it seized during the era of military-political and ideological domination.

 Now let’s talk about the balance of military power and geoeconomics more specifically.

-Some five centuries ago, Europe started to gain military superiority over other countries and civilizations.
+Some five centuries ago Europe started to gain military superiority over other countries and civilizations.
 Before that, a predominant share of the gross world product used to be generated outside the European subcontinent.
 China, Central Asia, the Arab world, and the territory now occupied by modern India were the main source of what we now would call innovations and technological progress.

-Sectarian wars on the crowded subcontinent forged the best military technologies and the best military organization.
+Sectarian wars on the crowded European subcontinent forged the best military technologies and the best military organization.
 Starting from the 16th century, European ships armed with cannons became the main instrument for seizing colonies and semi-colonies, including India.
 Military superiority made it possible to push for the redistribution of the gross world product in favor of Europe, impose advantageous political rules and offer cultural stereotypes.
-Russia used European methods and instruments to move towards the Pacific Ocean.
-The incredible rapid expansion from the Urals to the Pacific happened due to courage of Russian Cossacks and their readiness to endure hardships in search of silver or soft gold, .
+Russia too used European methods and instruments to move towards the Pacific Ocean.
+The incredible rapid expansion from the Urals to the Pacific happened not only due to courage of Russian Cossacks and their readiness to endure hardships in search of silver or soft gold, furs, but because of the superiority of their guns and military organization over local rules.

 The Russian Empire was formed in its own style, different from that of European ones.
 It was a continental empire and put greater emphasis on the integration of elites in the conquered territories than on direct suppression or the imposition of its own religion and culture.